 In the Calcutta Botanical Garden in India, one huge fig tree occupies over three acres; the aerial roots number beyond 3,000.

-Aerial roots in Ficus bonsai are valued because they help these trees resemble old banyans.
+Aerial roots on bonsai are valued because they help these trees resemble old banyans.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.

 Know the basics?
 Ready for more?
 Watch these amazing Colin Lewis bonsai class videos.